DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 Sometimes the odds will be in your favor; sometimes they will be against you.

 1. Having the Upper Hand (N) means you draw N additional cards and select the card closest to the TC after applying all relevant mechanics.
+A player may choose to stop drawing before N cards are drawn.

 2. Having the Lower Hand (N) means you draw N additional cards and select the card that is furthest from the TC after applying all relevant mechanics.
+A play must draw all N cards.

 In these cases, the other card is discarded.
 If N is not specified, draw 1 extra.
 Multiple Upper/Lower hand effects can compound or even out.
 If a rule specifies